kdan-mobile-software-ltd/error_response/README.md

 ### RequestError Exception
-If you do not want to handle the response in controller, you can just raise a `ErrorResponse::RequestError` exception.
-The gem will catach the exception in controller and render an error_response.
+If you do not want to handle the response in controllers, you can just raise an `ErrorResponse::RequestError` exception.
+The gem will catach the exception in the base application controller and render an error_response.

 ```ruby
 # in any business logic file